Complete Format Guide — Updated 2026

 Avoid for

-Lossy — some quality lost on each save
+Lossy — some data permanently lost on each save

 PNG

-PNG uses lossless compression — every pixel is preserved perfectly.
-This makes it ideal for graphics, logos, and screenshots where sharp edges and text must remain crisp.
-The trade-off is larger file sizes compared to JPEG.
+PNG uses lossless DEFLATE compression — every pixel is preserved perfectly, including full alpha transparency.
+This makes it ideal for graphics, logos, and screenshots where sharp edges and text must remain absolutely crisp.
+The trade-off is significantly larger file sizes compared to JPEG for photographic content.

 Best for